rayhaanalykhan/UIAppUtils/README.md

     ```

-6. **Check Media Permissions:**

-    Check for camera(video) or microphone(audio) permissions and handle the response.

-    The function handles all authorization statuses and shows appropriate alert messages for all cases (not determine, first-time denied, previously denied, restricted, and unknown).

-    ```swift
-    UIAppUtils.checkMediaPermission(mediaType: .video, showGoToAppSettingsOption: true) { granted in // show an option to navigate to app settings for if permission has been previously denied. if granted {
-            print("Camera access granted.")
-        } else {
-            print("Camera access denied.")
-        }
-    }
-    ```

-7. **Request App Review:**
+6. **Request App Review:**

     Prompt the user to rate your app.

     ```swift
     UIAppUtils.requestReview()
     ```
-8. **Send an Email:**
+7. **Send an Email:**

     Enable users to compose and send emails directly from the app.
 Includes a delegate to report email status (saved, sent, cancelled, etc.).
-If the device cannot send emails using the default mail app or if it's not configured, provide an option to redirect to an external email app.
+If the device cannot send emails using the default mail app or if it's not configured, provide an option to redirect to an external email app, user can specify this using 'externalMailOptions' parameter.

     ```swift
     UIAppUtils.openEmailIntent(externalMailOptions: .showConfirmationPrompt, with: ["rayhaanalykhan@gmail.com"], subject: "", body: "") { result in